jlrickert/zet/docs/328/README.md

 | baking powder | 1/4 tsp |                   | maybe 2 scoops     |
 | baking soda   | 1/4 tsp |                   | maybe 2 scoops     |

-Mix the barley and rye starter together along with all teh dry ingredients.
-Add pecans and bananas as ell.
-Then add all the wet.
+Mix the barley and rye starter together along with all the dry ingredients.
+Add pecans and bananas as well.
+Then add all the wet ingredients.

 ## Nutrition facts